THE DARK SIDE I HAVE BEEN

 DMR I've purposely avoided because A) I'm already overloaded with stuff that I need to learn more about and B) I don't want another radio to pay for, charge, and worry about.
 Additionally, I believed DMR can be quite tricky to setup due to something called CodePlugs 😵

 The unit has a 2.5inch touch-screen on the front panel, along with a rotary encoder for adjustments and an RJ-45 socket for a microphone.
-It's worth noting that a microphone (MH-48) is NOT provided, nor is a power-supply.
+It's worth noting that a microphone (eg MH-48 or similar) is NOT provided, nor is a power-supply.

 To give you an idea of the quality of voice transmission, below is a video of Gregg (K6EGG) talking to me on Reflector 1C in December 2021.
 The video should start at the point where I'm (M7MCQ) about to respond to Gregg's call, but if it doesn't, just skip to 13mins.